vlang/v/examples/viewer/README.md

 the program can be invoked by the command line:

 file list: `viewer img1.jpg inmg2.bmp img3.tga`
 folder list: `viewer folder1 folder2`
 zip list: `viewer folder1.zip folder2.zip`

-all the folder/zips are scanned in order to find images
+All the folder/zips are scanned in order to find images The user can also mix the sources like files , folders and zips.

 mixed list: `viewer img1.jpg img2.bmp folder1 folder2 img2.tga folder1.zip`